operand/agency/site/_articles/walkthrough.md

 ```

 If you inspect the implementation, you'll see that this agent uses the
-`after_add` callback to request help information from the other agents in the
+`after_add` callback to immediately request help information from the other
-space, and later uses that information to provide a list of functions to the
+agents in the space when added.
+It later uses that information to provide a list
-OpenAI function calling API.
+of functions to the OpenAI function calling API.

-## Wrapping up
+This demonstrates how an agent may discover and invoke actions across a space.

+## Running the Demo

 This concludes the demo walkthrough.
 To try the demo, please jump to the
 [examples/demo](https://github.com/operand/agency/tree/main/examples/demo/)